vikram-atreya/mechdampiitb.github.io/_posts/Course Reviews/Deptelec/2020-07-20-me445-arindrajit_and_neeraj.md

 Arindrajit Chowdhury and Neeraj Kumbhkarna

 #### Section
-Yes a similar course is offered parallel to this for the MTechs (I suppose it was ME747)
+Yes a similar course is offered parallel to this for the MTechs (ME760)

 #### Semester
 Spring'18